 Our maximum group size is usually not more than 6-8 people.
 Payment is by cash on the day of the tour

-Includes: Knowledgeable English-speaking guide, illustrated handouts, personalised walk, all taxes.
-Excludes boat ride.
+Includes: Knowledgeable English-speaking guide, personalised walk and all taxes.

 If you need pickup/drop from your hotel by car, please add Rs 1000.